RaagavPrasanna/recogame/projectProposal.md

 Student participant names:

-1.
+1. Mykyta Onipchenko
-2.
+2. Raagav Prasanna
-3.
+3. Liliane Tran Le
-4.
+4. Shirley Maa
-5.
+5. Paul Patrick Rabanal
-6.

-The name of your team’s software company:
+The name of your team’s software company: **WAVCrash**

-Official project name (can be changed later):
+Official project name (can be changed later): **WAVify**

-Project’s internal codename (cannot be changed later):
+Project’s internal codename (cannot be changed later): **Bob**

 _n.b: A software project usually has a codename which is immune to the vagaries of your company’s marketing department.
 For example, one notorious version of Windows was internally referred to as “Longhorn” and one notorious version of Mac OS was referred to as “Rhapsody”.
 The latter-day tradition of naming versions of Mac OS after cats or places in California comes directly from the much older tradition of internal software codenames._